What is Public Cloud?

 What is the Difference between Public Cloud, Private Cloud, and Hybrid Cloud?

-Cloud is a collective term referring to the increasingly popular methods to implement technology and software service.
-There are three different types of cloud implementations available= public cloud, private cloud and hybrid cloud.
+Cloud is a collective term referring to the increasingly popular methods to implement technology and software services over the internet.
+There are three different types of cloud implementations available – Public Cloud, Private Cloud and Hybrid Cloud.

 Before choosing a cloud suitable for your business, it helps to find out and determine the difference between the three types of cloud implementations to better understand which one is tailor fitted for your business needs.

-The public cloud is primarily managed by different service providers, commonly by third-party companies or outsourced.
-The public cloud is primarily delivered using a secure internet connection.
-Most of the public clouds offered these days are multi-tenant.
+The public cloud is owned and managed by different cloud service providers, commonly by third-party companies or outsourced.
+The public cloud is primarily accessed over the internet and in most cases using a secure VPN internet connection.
+Most of the public cloud services offered these days are multi-tenant.
 In other words, the provider offers the solution in a shared environment while partitioning the customer’s data to ensure safety and security for all the clients.

 On the other hand, there are public cloud that offers single tenant options.
 A single tenant option in public cloud offers a dedicated solution for a specific client.
-For some experts, they don’t consider a single tenant public cloud as part of the cloud.
-Instead it is simply referred as a “hosted”.
+Data security and sovereignty requirements may require organisations to adopt these types of “dedicated” cloud services.

 When to use Public Cloud?

-If your company is not using cloud, you’re missing the good stuff.
-But, if you want to know more about cloud and when to use a public cloud, you’ve come to the right place.
+If your company is not using cloud your competitors may be gaining advantages over you in delivery of their digital strategy.
+But, if you want to know more about cloud and where public cloud services can be used, you’ve come to the right place.

 Public Cloud Pros and Cons